jiaxin4/MobileHealth/README.md

 ### Data Analysis of HeartSteps

-* [HeartSteps_Preprocessing]: Code to load, pre-process the HeartSteps data.
+* [HeartSteps_Preprocessing.R]: Code to load, pre-process the HeartSteps data.
 One can access the publicly available HeartSteps data at https://github.com/klasnja/HeartStepsV1.

-* [HeartSteps_ExploratoryPlots]: Code to generate exploratory plots presented in Section ? of the paper.
+* [HeartSteps_ExploratoryPlots.R]: Code to generate exploratory plots presented in Section ? of the paper.

-* [HeartSteps_MarginalAnalysis]:
+* [HeartSteps_MarginalAnalysis.R]: Code to conduct marginal analysis of the HeartSteps data.

+* [HeartSteps_ModeratorAnalysis.R]: Code to conduct moderator analysis of the HeartSteps data.

+* [HeartSteps_WCLS.R]: Code to run weighted and centered least square.

 ### Simulations

-* [simulation_function.R]:

-* [simulation_plots.R]:

-* [simulation_complex_setting.R]:

-* [simulation_simple_setting]:

-* [barifit_analysis.R](barifit_analysis.R): Code to load, pre-process, and conduct analysis of the BariFit data.
-This code is used to generate results in Section 7 and Appendix H of the paper.
-One would need access to BariFit data including the following in order to run the code.
-    * Bari-Fit data/barifit_csv_files/MRT_activity_suggestion_data.csv
-    * Bari-Fit data/barifit_csv_files/barifit_demog_EMR.csv
-    * Bari-Fit data/barifit_csv_files/barifit_weight_EMR.csv
-    * Bari-Fit data/barifit_csv_files/food_track_analysis_data_correct.csv

-* [dgm_binary_ar1_covariate.R](dgm_binary_ar1_covariate.R): a generative model for MRT data, where the time-varying covariate follows an AR(1) process.
-This function is *not* used in the simulations presented in the final paper.

-* [dgm_binary_categorical_covariate.R](dgm_binary_categorical_covariate.R): a generative model for MRT data, where the time-varying covariate is categorical.
-This function is used in the simulations presented in the paper.

-* [estimators_robust_adhocery.R](estimators_robust_adhocery.R): an early version of the EMEE estimator ("binary_outcome_moderated_effect()").
-This function is *not* used in the final paper.
-Because the simulation code sources this file, I included this file here.

-* [estimators.R](estimators.R): the main file that contains implementation of all estimators in the paper.
-A few notables ones are:
+* [simulation_function.R]: contains functions including data generating process and cross-validation, that are necessary to run the simulations.

-    * efficient_ee(): the original ECE estimator (Section 4 of the paper)
+* [simulation_complex_setting.R]: conduct simulations under complex generative model and evaluate the performance of the estimators.

-    * efficient_ee_twostep(): the ECE estimator with an alternative two-step implementation (Appendix G of the paper)
-    * efficient_ee_modified_weight(): the ECE estimator with truncated weight (Section 6.1 of the paper, see Equation (12) for the form of weight truncation).
-This estimator is the ECE estimator used in the simulation in Section 6 of the paper.
-    * weighted_centered_least_square(): the EMEE estimator (Section 5 of the paper)
+* [simulation_simple_setting]: conduct simulations under simple generative model and evaluate the performance of the estimators.
-    * The rest functions in [estimators.R](estimators.R) were used for exploratory purposes and are now obsolete.

-* [simulation_consistency.R](simulation_consistency.R): code for reproducing the simulation results on consistency in Section 6.2 of the paper

-* [simulation_efficiency_appendix.R](simulation_efficiency_appendix.R): code for reproducing the additional simulation results on efficiency in Appendix F of the paper

-* [simulation_efficiency.R](simulation_efficiency.R): code for reproducing the simulation results on efficiency in Section 6.3 of the paper
+* [simulation_plots.R]: generate plots that display consistency and asymptotic results.

 ## 2. Results in Paper and Corresponding Code

-### Simulation on consistency (Section 6.2 in paper)
+### Simulation on consistency (Section ? in paper)

 Code is [simulation_consistency.R](simulation_consistency.R)